Parent material: Organic

 Organic deposits (or cumulose deposits) are developed in place from plant residue (for example sphagnum moss) that has typically been preserved by a high water table, or potentially due to another factor that slows decomposition.

 Climate and weathering

 Climate is generally considered the most important factor influencing physical and chemical weathering processes.

-Physical weathering is especially important during the early stages of soil development.
-Rock can be disintegrated by changes in temperature which produces differential expansion and contraction.
-Changes in temperature can also cause water to freeze.
-The forces produced by water freezing can be as great as 2.1 × 105 kPa, which can split rocks apart, wedge rocks upward in the soil, and heave and churn soil material.
+Physical weathering is significant during the early stages of soil development.
+Rock can be disintegrated by changes in temperature, which produces differential expansion and contraction.
+Temperature changes can also cause water to freeze.
+The forces created by water freezing can be as great as 2.1 × 105 kPa, which can split rocks apart, wedge rocks upward in the soil, and heave and churn soil material.

-Chemical weathering: the principal agent is percolating rainwater charged with carbon dioxide from the atmosphere.
-Parent material becomes hydrolyzed by the acidic solution to produce minerals and to release cations.
+Chemical weathering: The principal agent is percolating rainwater charged with carbon dioxide from the atmosphere.
+The acidic solution hydrolyzes parent material to produce minerals and release cations.